StefanCristian/emerge-appimage/README.md

-# Portage support for creating AppImages
+# Portage-based script for creating AppImages

 This project aims to simplify and automate the process of building AppImages using Gentoo's Portage system.
 It provides scripts, guides, and resources to help users create portable application bundles, making software distribution and deployment easier on Gentoo Linux.